-You may or may not know this already, but there are a lot of misconceptions that people have about owning a law firm as a business rather than just doing well in your practice.
-There is a lot that goes into lawyering and there is a lot that goes into owning a law firm.
-The lawyering part you know already, but owning a law firm and knowing the cold hard truths of what it really takes to be successful is a whole new realm with which you may be unfamiliar.
-Lots of people will give you advice, most likely leaving out the cold harsh truths, but not me.
+There are a lot of misconceptions that people have about owning a law firm as a business because they focus on just doing well in their practice.
+The lawyering part you know already, but owning a law firm and knowing the cold hard truths of what it takes to be successful takes an entirely new perspective.

-In this episode, I want to talk about the cold hard truths of being the owner of a law firm and the journey of transcending the business to becoming the CEO of the business.
+Many people will give you the wrong advice because they don't want to shock you with reality, but not me.
+In this episode, I want to talk about the cold hard truths of being the owner of a law firm and the journey of transcending the business to become the CEO you envision.

 - Four hard, cold truths about owning a law firm